yhchen24/Missing-Density-PDB/README.md

 3. Clone the git repository in the folder in which the package will be used.
 Choose one of the clone methods below.

-    Option 1: Clone the repository on your local machine using terminal:
+    Option 1: Clone the repository on your local machine using terminal

     `git clone https://github.com/yhchen24/Missing-Density-PDB.git`

-    Option 2: Download the file directly from GitHub and unzip the components (see screenshot below).
+    Option 2: Download the file directly from GitHub and unzip the components (see screenshot below)
 ![install_instructions](doc/install_instructions.PNG "install_instructions")